freemagee/til/content/post/eslint-and-prettier-conflicts.md

 Today I learned about a handy utility called `eslint-config-prettier-check` which I saw referenced in this GitHub [issue](https://github.com/prettier/prettier/issues/2609).

-I was editting a `.vue` component in Visual Studio Code.
+I was editing a `.vue` component in Visual Studio Code.
 I had a code section with red underlines, generally indicating that eslint was not happy with something.
 I could see it was a formatting issue, so I used `eslint --fix` to solve the issue and re-format the code.
 But then that triggered a new lint problem where *Prettier* was now unhappy with how *eslint* had formatted the code.
 The difference between the two is small, and involves a couple of indented spaces.
 See the images below for both examples.

 {{< figure src="/images/eslint-and-prettier-conflicts/eslint-formatted.png" title="eslint Formatted" alt="Example of code formatted with eslint" >}}